 When the trigger guard lever is lowered, the barrel slides out from the frame and tips downward to receive the cartridge.

-These carbines saw extended service with Union cavalry during the Civil War and though
+These carbines saw extended service with Union cavalry during the Civil War and it is believed that all went to the Federal government.

 The pictured carbine is the standard percussion model which fired an unprimed .50 caliber cartridge with a brass foil and paper-wrapped case or an all-brass case.
 The rounded, perforated base of the Gallager cartridge looks like a doughnut.
 Ignition was provided by a percussion cap.